yaminsadik/ecowatch-yolov8/README.md

 ### Dataset Preparation

 To prepare your dataset for training with the YOLOv8 model, organize your data into a structured directory format.
-The root directory should be named `datasets`, containing three subdirectories: `train`, `valid`, and `test`.
+A new directory named `datasets` should be created in the root directory, containing three subdirectories: `train`, `valid`, and `test`.
 Each of these subdirectories should further contain two subdirectories: `images` and `labels`.

 - The `train` directory will hold your training data, with images placed inside the `images` folder and their corresponding annotation files inside the `labels` folder.
 - The `valid` directory is for your validation data, structured similarly with images and labels in their respective subdirectories.